Q: How is AKDS different/similar to other martial arts?

 Q: Will American KDS join our martial arts cooperative group and share/adopt practice methods?

-A: In KDS practice you will often catch glimpses of techniques from other styles like Aikido and Kendo--this is because we look for martial truths where ever they are found.
-Because Harada Sensei's unique philosophy and training methods are based on true principles of body mechanics and the laws of physics, exercises are being developed constantly in an effort to reach greater heights, earlier, while still maintaining quality practice.
+A: One will often catch glimpses of some aspects of Aikido and Kendo in AKDS practice--this is because Harada Sensei searched for martial truths where ever they could be found.
+Because AKDS's unique philosophy and training methods are based on true principles of body mechanics and the laws of physics, exercises are being developed constantly in an effort to reach greater heights, earlier, while still maintaining quality practice.
 Such lofty ideals must keep the object of pure self-defense always in view.
-Attempting to meld with other styles that have differing goals is not a focus of Karate-Do Shotokai.
+Attempting to meld with other styles that have differing goals is not a focus of AKDS practice.